sumnerevans/sumnerevans.com/content/teaching.md

 I have had the opportunity to teach courses in mulitple areas of computer science at my alma mater, Colorado School of Mines.

+For all teaching-related correspondence, please use this email: teaching [at] sumnerevans [dot] com

 ## Current Teaching

 * [CSCI 400 Principles of Programming Languages](https://lambda.mines.edu/f22-syllabus/)